My name is Shelby Marie Skumanich.

 Quilting is a practice of transformation.

-Writing is where these threads converge.
+Poetry is where these threads converge.

 Everything and everyone becomes.